openstax/adaptarr-server/doc/api/users.md

 - `language`: user's preferred language.
 Server guarantees that it is supported;

-- `permissions`: list of permissions this user has.
-This includes only user's inherent permissions, excluding the ones they gain from being assigned a role.
+- `permissions`: list of system permissions this user has.
-  Do note that a user may be granted the same permission twice; once in their inherent permissions, and again as part of role permissions.

   This field is only returned to users with the [`user:edit-permissions`]( ../#p-user-edit-permissions) permission, and in a few specific cases listed in endpoint documentation.

+- `teams`: list of teams this user is member of.
+Only includes the teams which the requesting user is a member of;

+- `teams.id`: team's ID;

-- `role`: an instance of the [`Role`](../roles.md#Role) model describing role assigned to the user.
+- `teams.role`: an instance of the [`Role`](../roles.md#Role) model describing
+  role assigned to the user in this team.
 May be `null` if the user is not assigned a role.

 ### `:id`